Lee Ridley (footballer): Grimsby Town

 He signed a two-year contract with Grimsby Town on 24 June 2010 as a direct replacement for the departed Joe Widdowson.
 Ridley was the favoured left back at the club throughout his first season with the club, but during the 2011–12 season he lost his way in the side down to the signing of Jamie Green and coupled with several injury problems this would eventually see him have his contract mutually terminated on 25 November 2011.

 Non-league

 On 5 December 2011 he signed with Conference North side Gainsborough Trinity.

 In November 2012, he joined Worksop Town on a one-month loan deal.
 The loan deal was extended to the end of the season however he returned to Trinity in February where after a weeks loan with Grantham Town he joined the club permanently.
+He joined Bottesford Town for the 2014–15 season.

+Personal life

-He joined Bottesford Town for the 2014–2015 season.
-Outside of his football career Lee now works at Scunthorpe United's charity arm, Scunthorpe United Community Sport & Education Trust, where he delivers the National Citizen Service alongside non-league player Alex Hipkins.
+Outside of his football career Lee now works at Scunthorpe United's charity arm, Scunthorpe United Community Sport & Education Trust.